Igigog/anomaly-modding-book/src/tutorials/getting-started/addon-installers.md

 [DNPCAV](https://www.moddb.com/mods/stalker-anomaly/addons/dynamic-npc-armor-visuals) uses BAIN.

 The second is FOMOD
-Fomod installers can be made to look like a facy windows installer, have preview images, descriptions of what each component does.
+Fomod installers can be made to look like a fancy windows installer, have preview images, descriptions of what each component does.
 There is a tool that can help you build a FOMOD installer.

 [Guide and tool](https://wiki.nexusmods.com/index.php/How_to_create_mod_installers)